datacarpentry/astronomy-python/_episodes/06-join.md

 We use this variable to select stars with `bp_rp` between -0.75 and 2, which excludes many class M dwarf stars.

-But we can do better than.
+But we can do better than that.
 Assuming GD-1 is a globular cluster, all of the stars formed at the same time from the same material, so the stars' photometric properties should be consistent with a single isochrone in a color magnitude diagram.
 We can use photometric color and apparent magnitude to select stars with the age and metal richness we expect in GD-1.